yu55/notes/1Z0-809/Rules.md

 * Enums
   * can be definied in top-level class only or within interface; never locally in method
   * comparing can be done via `==`
   * Enum constructor is always private.
 You cannot make it public or protected.
 If an enum type has no constructor declarations, then a private constructor that takes no parameters is automatically provided.
+  * Constructor cannot access non-final static field.
   * An enum is implicitly final, which means you cannot extend it.
   * You cannot extend an enum from another enum or class because an enum implicitly extends java.lang.Enum.
 But an enum can implement interfaces.
   * Since enum maintains exactly one instance of its constants, you cannot clone it.
 You cannot even override the clone method in an enum because java.lang.Enum makes it final.